antonreshetov/vue-unicons/README.md

 To use in your project:

 1. Import vue-unicons
-2. Grab the icons you want and add then into unicons library
+2. Grab the icons you want and add then into Unicon library
 3. Install Unicon into Vue

 main.js